Well-Being Commitment

 Resources for Students

-The College of Natural Sciences has dedicated resources to help students meet emergency needs when they arise.
-Our team also includes individuals dedicated to helping you plan for your future career or post-graduation education.
+The College of Natural Sciences has dedicated resources to help students meet life needs when they arise and get as much as possible out of their UT experience.
+Our team includes individuals dedicated to helping you plan for your future career or post-graduation education.

 CNS Career Services